 The train journey was made in connection with a press trip together with Visit the Czech Republic, but all thoughts and opinions are (as usual) my own.

 I love going by train.
 The landscape rushes by in the periphery, while I myself sit connected with a film on the toad and sip a hot coffee from the bistro.
 In addition to being an environmentally smart choice, it is also very often that it is faster to travel by train than by plane on journeys under 60 miles.
 You avoid both the travel time to/from the airport and all the waiting time at security checks and luggage belts.
-The times when the trains run on time, the wifi works, there is a bistro and you have an electrical socket in the seat, the hours go by quickly.
-I tested the Czech train network on a trip from Brno to Prague, which turned out to be both cheap, smooth and really nice.
+The times when the trains run on time, the wifi works, there is a bistro and you have an electrical outlet in the seat, the hours go by quickly.
+I tried taking the train in the Czech Republic on a trip from Brno to Prague, which turned out to be both cheap, smooth and really nice.

 Czech railway network